 If today you still run an application on Mono, I suggest you think twice whether that decision is sustainable.
 A look back on the Mono history can easily tell that it can be a risky platform to use in 2021 and beyond.

 Though limited information is publicly available, we might assume the passion to bring C# to Linux was the primary driving force.

 Novell’s acquisition of Ximian seemed to add enterprise needs to the driving factors, so that things like WinForms on Mono were added and improved.

 The collaboration with Unity3D (later renamed to Unity) and the shift to mobile (iOS/Android) significantly move the focus towards gaming and mobile platforms.

-.NET 5/6 has cherry picked the most important asset (MonoVM/MonoCLR), so gaming/mobile platforms are now migrating to .NET 6 (Xamarin/Unity).
-Once that’s done, the driving force to maintain the very large Mono distribution can shrink significantly.
+.NET 5/6 has cherry picked the most important asset (MonoVM/MonoCLR), so gaming/mobile platforms are now migrating to .NET 6,

-As many said, .NET 6 is going to be the right platform you migrate to.
+As many said, .NET 6 and above is going to be the right platform you migrate to.
 Microsoft/Unity and other companies in the ecosystem have already invested a lot there.

-It is your freedom to stay on Mono, and have no plan to migrate to .NET 6, but then it would be your own adventure to support yourself.
+It is your freedom to stay on Mono, and have no plan to migrate to .NET Core, but then it would be your own adventure to support yourself.